Skip to main content

 The park promotes independent living, and if you require care, you can be supported in your own home, while the care home onsite offers a higher level of support.
 All accommodation comes fitted with a community alarm system, and emergency cover is available 24 hours a day.
 Gardeners, maintenance and care services are all provided for residents and specialist external contractors are employed by the Nautilus Welfare Fund to ensure that the highest standards are maintained.

 The homes are situated in 16 acres of immaculately kept grounds with views of the River Mersey and the iconic Liverpool waterfront.
 Mariners' Park residents are also welcome to use the facilities in the Trinity House Hub, which opened in 2014 and provides additional social areas and essential services such as a laundry, hairdressers and a gym.
 The Centenary Wing also includes a games room as well as independent living accommodation.
+Nautilus House, a state-of-the-art combined residential complex for retired seafarers and headquarters of Nautilus International also opened on 11 April 2025.

 The individual care plans, wide range of facilities and variety of housing options ensure that Mariners' Park provides retired seafarers and their dependants with a home for life.